 liabilities as of the date of the financial statements.

-The reliance upon estimates and assumptions used
+The reliance upon estimates and assumptions

-in the accompanying financial statements are based
+used in the accompanying financial statements

-on management's evaluation of the relevant facts
+are based on management's evaluation of the

-statements.
-Actual results may differ from the estimates
+of the financial statements.
+Actual results may

-and assumptions used in preparing the accompanying
+differ from the estimates and assumptions used in

-financial statements.
-Difference between the actual
+Difference between the actual and estimates are

-accounting estimates is recognised prospectively in
+estimates is recognised prospectively in current and

-current and future periods.
+future periods.

 i.
 Premium Income

-Premium of non-linked business is recognised as
+Premium of non-linked business is recognised

-from policyholders.
-In respect of linked business,
+due from policyholders.
+In respect of linked

-premium income is recognised when the
+business, premium income is recognised when

-insurance products (VIPs), premium income is
+variable insurance products (VIPs), premium

-Value is credited.
-Uncollected premium from
+Account Value is credited.
+Uncollected premium

-such policies are revived.
+until such policies are revived.

-Top up premiums are considered as single
+Top up premiums are considered as

-premium.
+single premium.

 ii.
 Income from Linked funds

-I ncome from linked funds which includes fund
+Income from linked funds which includes fund

 management charges, policy administration